ajmaurais/run_rawExtract/README.md

 # qsub_all
-Automatically submit sequest PBS jobs to the queue
+Automatically submit ThermoRawFileParser PBS jobs to the queue